 Students normally have the number of days absent plus one day in order to make up work after an absence.
-The following schedule is available for make-up as well as extra help.
-Teachers will generally be available until 3:00 on these days.
-Students are encouraged to see their teachers for help during these times.
+Make-up and extra help sessions are available to students both before and after school in accordance with a teacher's posted office hours.